meilisearch/documentation/reference/api/tasks.md

 <RouteHighlighter method="GET" route="/tasks"/>

-List all tasks globally regardless of the index involved.
+List all tasks globally, regardless of index.
 The `task` objects are contained in the `results` array.

 ### Example